All Episodes

 He was making some points about the NIE.

-Why don't you start at the beginning of the point you wanted to make, because we have a little bit more time now than we did yesterday.
+Why don't you start at the beginning of the point you wanted to make because we have a little bit more time now than we did yesterday?

 Thank you very much, Rush, and I appreciate you taking my call.

-I think it was a very patriotic rallying of the American people, and that's one thing I wanted to talk about.
+I think it was a very patriotic rallying of the American people.

 Sometimes we can't see the forest for the trees.

-Um we invaded Afghanistan at the same time.
+We invaded Afghanistan at the same time.

-Uh AQ Khan's uh clandestine nuclear activities were exposed.
+AQ Khan's clandestine nuclear activities were exposed.

-And that's for people uh like yourself, patriots who have the public plat platform to get into the history of the fact that Iran has been at war with us since 1979, and this nuclear weapon thing is is kind of a secondary thing.
+We do have a way out of this, though, and that's for people like yourself, patriots, who have the public platform to get into the history of the fact that Iran has been at war with us since 1979.

-And that is to prove uh with real information, which is possible to do, the connection that Iran actually has to Osama bin Laden.
+And that is to prove with real information, which is possible to do, the connection that Iran actually has to Osama bin Laden.

-I believe you might think I'm nuts, and I don't hear anybody talking about this, but I don't believe Osama bin Laden is living in a cave in Afghanistan or Pakistan.
+I believe, you might think I'm nuts and I don't hear anybody talking about this, but I don't believe Osama bin Laden is living in a cave in Afghanistan or Pakistan.

-Um their goal is a caliphate.
+Their goal is a caliphate.

 And if we don't wake up as American people and quit just changing seats on the Titanic, we're going to find ourselves in that sea of isolation and desperation and chaos.